-This policy applies to Council, the Chief Executive Officer (CEO) and acting Chief Executive Officer of the City of Rockingham.
+This policy applies to Council, the Chief Executive Officer (CEO) and Acting CEO or Temporary CEO of the City of Rockingham in accordance with section 5.39C of the Local Government Act 1995 (Act).

 For the purpose of this policy all Directors of the City are considered to be suitably qualified to act in the capacity of CEO.